KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

 The list of available node and edge properties is here `http://cytoscapeweb.cytosca <http://cytoscapeweb.cytoscape.org/documentation/elements>`__\ pe.`org/documentation/elements <http://cytoscapeweb.cytoscape.org/documentation/elements>`__

 -  Set a fixed value to a property.
-The syntax is showed in Code 17.1.
+The syntax is showed in :numref:`templatestructnetwork`.

 .. code-block:: bash
         :linenos: